It’s tough to beat the fancy and private Delta One Suites for a long flight to Asia. And if you want to book it for cheap, today’s your lucky day.

 There’s fairly decent availability scattered throughout the spring, summer, and early fall of 2020.

 How to Get Virgin Atlantic Miles and Book

 To get in on one of these amazing deals for a Delta One suite, you need some Virgin Atlantic Flying Club miles.
 Unfortunately, you can’t transfer Delta SkyMiles over to Virgin Atlantic, or vice versa.
 But you can still easily earn the miles you need.

 That’s because the airline is a transfer partner with three major bank points currencies: Chase Ultimate Rewards, American Express Membership Rewards, and Citi ThankYou points.

 But with the ongoing 30% transfer bonus from American Express, that should be your obvious choice.
 Booking a $5,000-plus flight to Asia with just 47,000 points is nearly unbeatable.
 Read our guide to transferring American Express Membership Rewards points to airline partners.

-The American Express Platinum Card is a strong option for frequent flyers to get the Amex points they need to book a Delta One suite.
+The Platinum Card from American Express is a strong option for frequent flyers to get the Amex points they need to book a Delta One suite.
 The $550 annual fee may seem steep, but that comes with at least a 60,000-point welcome bonus after spending $5,000 within three months and an unbeatable set of travel perks.
 But be sure to check to see if you qualify for a 100,000-point bonus.